Beit She'an: History of archaeological exploration

 The University of Pennsylvania carried out excavations of ancient Beit She'an in 1921–1933.
 Relics from the Egyptian period were discovered, most of them now exhibited in the Rockefeller Museum in Jerusalem.
 Some are in the University of Pennsylvania Museum in Philadelphia.
 Excavations at the site were resumed by the Hebrew University of Jerusalem in 1983 and then again from 1989 to 1996 under the direction of Amihai Mazar.
 The excavations have revealed no less than 18 successive ancient towns.

 History

-Prehistory (Neolithic and Chalcolithic periods)
+Neolithic and Chalcolithic Ages

 In 1933, archaeologist G.M.
 FitzGerald, under the auspices of the University of Pennsylvania Museum, carried out a "deep cut" on Tell el-Hisn ("castle hill"), the large tell, or mound, of Beth She'an, in order to determine the earliest occupation of the site.
 His results suggest that settlement began in the Late Neolithic or Early Chalcolithic periods (sixth to fifth millennia BC.)
 Occupation continued intermittently throughout the Late Neolithic and Chalcolithic periods, with a likely gap during the Late Chalcolithic period (ca. 4000–3300 BC).